Updating this website, I stumbled upon these doll patterns, and decided to make them available again.

 Your doll’s skin can be purple.
 Or green.
 Or paisley.
 Or white lace over silver lame that you’ve fused to muslin.

-Nobody said that your dolls’ legs and arms and faces all have to be made with the same fabric.
+Also, nobody said that your dolls’ legs and arms and faces all have to be made with the same fabric.
+(Or even that they must have two arms and two legs.
+I’ll bet that – like me – you’ve had days where you might have wanted an extra hand.
+Or arm. lol )

-Nobody said her (or his) clothing has to be tasteful, or stereotypically shocking with black lace and a boa, either.
+Nobody said your doll’s clothing has to be tasteful, or – at the other extreme – stereotypically shocking with black lace and a boa, either.

 Of course, sometimes you MUST make a good trashy doll, just for the sake of having her around.
 Or an Elvis impersonator doll, for the male counterpart.
 (Or, in my case, Voodoo doll Barbie.)

 Nobody said that your doll has to wear clothing made of fabric, either.
 Feathers might work.
 Or foil.
-Or maybe you’ll melt some 3.5″ computer disks (ventilate very well if you heat them) and give her a high-tech breastplate.
+Or maybe you’ll carefully melt some old CDs or computer disks (ventilate very well if you heat them or – even better – outdoors) and give her a high-tech breastplate.

 When you’re making a cloth or mixed media doll, you have many, many options.